induktio/thinker/Details.md

 35. Fix multiple issues in unit morale calculation, see more details in "Improved combat mechanics" section (modify_unit_morale).
 36. Fix issue where TECHSHARE faction ability always skips the checks for infiltration conditions while smac_only mode is activated.
 Spying by probe team, pact, governor or Empath Guild is required.
 37. Fix issue where Accelerated Start option may sometimes freeze the game when selecting a random secret project for Hive.
 Patched version will not assign Citizens Defense Force or Command Nexus for a faction that already has those facilities for free, unless all other choices among the first seven projects have been exhausted, also Empath Guild is always skipped.
+38. Disable legacy game startup code that spawned additional colony pods for factions if the difficulty level matched pre-defined rules.
+The same starting units can now be selected from the config file for all difficulty levels (skip_default_balance).

 Scient's patch